thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 Agents SHOULD extend `@signature-parameters` defined in {{generating-http-message-signature}} as follow

 `nonce`
-: base64url encoded random string
+: base64url encoded random byte array.
+It is RECOMMENDED to use a 64-byte array.

 This `nonce` MUST be unique for the validity window of the signature, as defined by created and expires attributes.
 Because the `nonce` is controlled by the client, the origin needs to maintain a list of all nonces that it has seen that are still in the validity window of the signature.